openSUSE/yomi/README.md

 * `config`.
 Dictionary.
 Optional

   Local configuration for the software section.
+Except `minimal`, all the options can be overwritten in each repository definition.

   * `minimal`: Boolean.
 Optional.
 Default: `no`

     Configure zypper to make a minimal installation, excluding recommended, documentation and multi-version packages.

+  * `enabled`: Boolean.
+Optional.
+Default: `yes`

+    If the repository is enabled, packages can be installed from there.
+A disabled repository will not be removed.

+  * `refresh`: Boolean.
+Optional.
+Default: `yes`

+    Enable auto-refresh of the repository.

+  * `gpgcheck`: Boolean.
+Optional.
+Default: `yes`

+    Enable or disable the GPG check for the repositories.

+  * `gpgautoimport`: Boolean.
+Optional.
+Default: `yes`

+    If enabled, automatically trust and import public GPG key for the repository.

+  * `cache`: Boolean.
+Optional.
+Default: `no`

+    If the cache is enabled, will keep the RPM packages.

 * `repositories`.
 Dictionary.
 Optional

-  Each key of the dictionary will be the name under where this repository is registered, and the key is the URL associated with it.
+  Each key of the dictionary will be the alias under where this repository is registered, and the key, if is a string, the URL associated with it.

+  If the key is an dictionary, we can overwrite some of the default configuration options set in the `config` section, with the exception of `minimal`.
+There are some more elements that we can set for the repository:

+  * `url`: String.

+    URL of the repository.

+  * `name`: String.
+Optional

+    Descriptive name for the repository.

+  * `priority`: Integer.
+Optional.
+Default: `0`

+    Set priority of the repository.

 * `packages`.
 Array.
 Optional